Kyrie (album)

-Kyrie is a double album by Italian singer Mina released in 1980 as "Vol. 1" and "Vol. 2".
+Kyrie is a double studio album by Italian singer Mina released on 27 November 1980 by PDU and distributed by EMI Italiana.
+Later the album was released in separate parts with subtitles "Vol. 1" and "Vol. 2".
 On this album Mina experiments with various genres, especially rock.
 The cover of the album features Mina's son Massimiliano Pani dressed as a hockey player.